clearmatics/simple-safe/README.md

 Limitations:

 - ⏳ not all Safe functionality is exposed yet
-- ⚠️ error handling is basic and not user friendly
+- ⚠️ error handling is not user friendly

 ## Quick Start